BharathiNadigeni/Sure-Trust-Student-Placement-Data-Analysis-/README.md

 **Executive Summary**

-The Student Placement Data Analysis Dashboard project aims to analyze placement data for SURE Trust students using Power BI to uncover trends and identify key academic factors affecting placement succ[...]
+The Student Placement Data Analysis Dashboard project aims to analyze placement data for SURE Trust students using Power BI to uncover trends and identify key academic factors affecting placement outcomes.

 **Introduction**

 **Data Science:**
 Data science involves extracting meaningful insights from large datasets using various techniques, including data cleaning, exploratory analysis, and predictive modeling.
-The power of data science lie[...]
+The power of data science is leveraged in this project to provide actionable insights.

 In this project, Power BI is used to visualize trends and analyze student placement outcomes based on various factors like academic performance, stream, and college.

 **Problem Statement:**
-The primary challenge is to gain a deeper understanding of placement trends based on different academic and demographic factors, thus aiding SURE Trust in improving placement strategies and supporting[...]
+The primary challenge is to gain a deeper understanding of placement trends based on different academic and demographic factors, thus aiding SURE Trust in improving placement strategies and supporting students effectively.

 **Project Objectives**